shoui520/shoui520.github.io/docs/shouimethod.md

 In a way, TheMoeWay was just me writing to my past self.
 It didn't matter if what I was writing wasn't entirely factual, the crucial part was that the information was *everything my past-self wishes they could have known*.

 And with that, people shill my website without me even doing anything.
 I have never advertised my site myself.
-I wrote what I thought would help people and people starting sharing it around.
+I wrote what I thought would help people and people started sharing it around.

 The fact that something I wrote as a teenager, without any expectation of it getting popular, ended up helping so many people still feels surreal to me.
 Combined with the continued encouragement from members of the TheMoeWay Discord to finally put "the Shoui method" into words, it feels like the right time to do so.
 Even if this write-up is dismissed as too opinionated, too eccentric, or eventually fades into obscurity, helping even 1 person achieve their goals would be enough.
 I didn't just want to get good at Japanese, I always wanted to make the path clearer for others who were struggling in the same ways I once did.